Maximizing customer experience in the omnichannel era

 “The key here is to contact your customers before they need to pick up the phone and contact you!
 To be effective, these contacts should be timely, personalized and relevant to the consumer.

-The best proactive strategies make regular contact throughout the consumer lifecycle.
+The best proactive strategies make regular contact throughout the customer journey and lifecycle.
 Examples include: payment reminders, fraud monitoring, and personalized loyalty and reward schemes.
 This strategy can reduce inbound calls and improve agent efficiency.
 This proves that offering great customer service isn’t just good for the consumer, it’s good for the business as well.”

 (Source: Call Centre Helper)